Showing posts with label health. Show all posts

 Your liver converts fatty acids into ketones, which circulate in your blood and become the primary energy source, especially for the brain.

-This metabolic state is called nutritional ketosis, and it’s different from ketoacidosis a dangerous condition mostly associated with uncontrolled diabetes.
+This metabolic state is called nutritional ketosis, and it’s different from ketoacidosis, a dangerous condition mostly associated with uncontrolled diabetes.

 The Macronutrient Breakdown.